simulatedScience/Twisty_Puzzle_Program/doc/user guide.md

 3. An RL-based solver that trains an artificial neural network using PPO.
 This is by far the most capable solver.
 It learns to solve the 3x3x3 Rubik's cube in a few hours.
 This is the only solver that benefits from a GPU.

 To train an AI using the RL solver, we strongly recommend adding symmetry and algorithm moves to the puzzle first.
 For large puzzles, this can significantly reduce training times.
 (For small ones it may not matter much or increase training times slightly.)
-1. Detect rotational symmetries using `src/algorithm_generation/move_com_symmetry_detection.py` and define moves for them.
+1. Detect rotational symmetries using the command `findsymmetries` in the main CLI or by running `src/algorithm_generation/move_com_symmetry_detection.py`.
+This creates a new version of the selected puzzle with added moves for each rotational symmetry.
    Resulting moves are named `rot_[c1][c2]`, where c1 is the first letter of the color rotated to the white face and c2 is the first letter of the color rotated to the green or lime face (if they exist).
 Otherwise, rotations have numeric names.
-2. Generate Algorithms using `src/algorithm_generation/algorithm_generation_CLI.py`.
+2. Generate Algorithms using the command `genalgs` in the main CLI or by running `src/algorithm_generation/algorithm_generation_CLI.py`.
-   This script generates algorithms for a given puzzle.
+   This generates algorithms for a given puzzle.
 It is highly recommended to use this on puzzles with symmetry moves already defined. (move names starting with `rot_`, turning the whole puzzle in space).
 This prevents finding many algorithms that are just rotations of each other.
+In the script, several parameters can be adjusted before algorithms are generated.
+These adjustments are currently not possible in the main CLI.
-3. Train the AI using `src/ai_modules/nn_rl_testing.py` or `src/ai_modules/nn_rl_training.py`
+3. Train the AI using `src/ai_modules/nn_rl_testing.py` or `src/ai_modules/nn_rl_training.py` Since training can take several hours for puzzles like the Rubik's Cube, this is not integrated into the main CLI.

 When training a model, you can continue from an existing model by providing the experiment folder name (found at `src/ai_files/[puzzlename]/[exp_folder]`) to the `load_model` parameter of `train_and_test_agent()` or `train_agent()`.
 This will load the latest model trained in that experiment.
 The `training_info.json` file detailing the training process will then include a reference to the model that was used as a starting point.
 The other training parameters can be different on the continued training.